 Fields of mathematics, physics, chemistry, computer science, IT, quantum technology, automatization, digitalization

 The greatest challenges of our time include the applications of artificial intelligence, research into networks and the storage, management, processing and application of large databases that are growing exponentially in size.
 Over the past ten years, the development of technologies built on artificial intelligence (AI) has been so extensive that this period has often been referred to as the start of a new industrial revolution.
 Several countries have declared AI research and development to be of strategic importance.
 Data science and network research, which respond to the challenges posed by ever-growing volumes of data, have also come into focus in recent decades.
 These three subject fields are closely related, and together bring the concept of digital society to a higher level.

-Research into artificial intelligence and related applications is well represented in the research plans of ELKH member institutes, including those from the area of humanities and social sciences – Research Centre for The Humanities (BTK), Research Centre for Economic and Regional Studies (KRTK), Research Institute for Linguistics (NYTI), Centre for Social Sciences (TK); of life sciences – Institute of Experimental Medicine (KOKI), Biological Research Centre (BRC), Research Centre for Natural Sciences (TTK); and of natural sciences – Research Centre for Astronomy and Earth Sciences (CSFK), Alfréd Rényi Institute of Mathematics (Rényi), Institute for Computer Science and Control (SZTAKI), a part of TTK and the Wigner Research Centre for Physics (Wigner FK).
+Research into artificial intelligence and related applications is well represented in the research plans of ELKH member institutes, including those from the area of humanities and social sciences – Research Centre for The Humanities (BTK), Research Centre for Economic and Regional Studies (KRTK), Hungarian Research Centre for Linguistics (NYTK), Centre for Social Sciences (TK); of life sciences – Institute of Experimental Medicine (KOKI), Biological Research Centre (BRC), Research Centre for Natural Sciences (TTK); and of natural sciences – Research Centre for Astronomy and Earth Sciences (CSFK), Alfréd Rényi Institute of Mathematics (Rényi), Institute for Computer Science and Control (SZTAKI), a part of TTK and the Wigner Research Centre for Physics (Wigner FK).